Instant View: U.S. December payrolls surprise big to the upside

 * Household survey: Workforce grew by 419,000; employed rose by 142,000; unemployed increased by 276,000

-STOCKS: S&P e-mini futures ESc1 pare earlier gains, now up about 1 pct
+STOCKS: S&P e-mini futures ESc1, after an initial paring of gains, now back to pre-report levels, up about 1.4 pct

 BONDS: 2- US2YT=RR and 10-year US10YT=RR Treasury yields rise from earlier level